skytreader/schemanator/readme.markdown

 ## Flags

 `-i --ignore-inconsistent` Allows fields to have inconsistent typing and be tagged as `any`.
-Without this flag, schemanator will throw and exception and quit for inconsistent data sets.
+Without this flag, schemanator will throw an exception and quit for inconsistent data sets.

 `-q --quoted-strings` Every field in quotes (double or single) will be treated as strings.
 Otherwise, schemanator will attempt to predict the type of data between the quotes.

 `-e --enumerate-union` For fields that can take on multiple types, enumerate the possible types found in the data set.
+Otherwise, they will only be marked as `any`.
+This is basically a "stronger" signal than the `--ignore-inconsistent` flag.